Hill Dickinson Stadium: Features

 In June 2025, Everton announced a partnership with ticketing firm Seat Unique.
-Fans will be able to purchase match-by-match access to 'loge seating', which includes cinema-style chairs and private TV monitors to see replays.
+Fans will be able to purchase match-by-match access to 'lounge seating', which includes cinema-style chairs and private TV monitors to see replays.

 The stadium capacity was reduced to 52,769 after a review on seat configuration before officially opening.
 Factors such as segregation lines between the home and away section and the compliance and provision for media facilities and camera positions have played a part in the original maximum capacity being reduced by 0.2% (119 seats).